-Recommended prior knowledge: Admission requirements: The module builds on the DSG-Dist trSys-M or DSG-IDistrSys-B none (Introduction to) Distributed System s module.
-Depending on the topic, also the previous visit to one of the events DSG-SOA-M or DSG-DSAM-M (to be announced l at Theme announcement).
-Theme announcement).
-Students of the subject are expecte Students of the subject are expected to master a higher (object-oriented) programmir ng language and the Readiness for practical work on the computer expected.
-Modules Introduction to Distributed Systems (DSG-DistrSys-B) Module Einführung in Verteilte Syst eme (DSG-EiDistrSys) - Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester the conceptual and practical work done by the respective student
+Recommended prior knowledge: Admission requirements: The module builds on the DSG-Dist The module builds on the DSG-DistrSys-M or DSG-IDistrSys-B (Introduction to) Distributed System s module.
+Depending on the topic, also the previous visit to one of the events DSG-SOA-M or DSG-DSAM-M (to be announced d at Theme announcement).
+Students of the subject are expected to master a higher (object-oriented) programming language and the Readiness for practical work on the computer expected.
+Modules Introduction to Distributed Systems (DSG-DistrSys-B) Module Einführung in Verteilte Syst reme (DSG-EiDistrSys) - Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester